Skip to Content

 Why Referral Codes Are The OLD Way To Track Referrals

+Referral links give each referrer a dedicated landing page to invite their friends to your business.
 This personalized landing page is tailor-made for the referrer, simplifying the promotion of your business and the tracking of their referrals.

 Referral links allow you to make a much more personalized referral experience, giving you much more control as a business about what you offer the person being invited.

 Imagine referral links as personal invitation pages that your referrers share with their friends.
-Here are some referral program examples, showing participants’ referral links in action:
+Here are some referral program examples, showing participants’ referral links in action.

-In customer referral programs, opting for referral links offers numerous advantages over using referral codes.
-Firstly, it creates a more streamlined experience for referrers and their friends.
+In customer referral programs, opting for referral links offers numerous advantages over referral codes:

 referral program tracking metrics performance

 In essence, using a referral link as your tracking mechanism is a strategic move for any business seeking growth through word-of-mouth marketing.
-Referral links work well for businesses who have longer sales cycles or don’t use digital checkouts.
+Referral codes work well for businesses who have longer sales cycles or don’t use digital checkouts.

 Tracking referral links is crucial for the success of your referral marketing campaigns.
 By monitoring and analyzing the data and metrics from these tracked links, you can gain valuable insights into the performance of your marketing efforts.